Paul Gascoigne: 1988–1990: Club Player of the Year

-1990–1992: Maintained success, injuries and transfer rumours
+1990–1992: FA Cup, injuries and transfer rumours

 Gascoigne was named on the PFA Team of the Year in the 1990–91 season as Tottenham reached the FA Cup Final, with victories over Blackpool, Oxford United, Portsmouth, Notts County and North London derby rivals Arsenal.
 He scored the opening goal of the 3–1 victory over Arsenal at Wembley with a free-kick, one of six goals he scored in the competition.
 At this juncture, Spurs were also under significant financial strain with a huge £10 million debt.
 With Spurs being tied to massive debt, they hired a financial advisor called Nat Solomon.
 Solomon strongly argued for selling Gascoigne to Lazio to keep the vultures at bay.
 Going into the final against Nottingham Forest, Spurs had readily accepted an offer from Lazio and Gascoigne had already agreed to the playing terms to join the Italian club.
 The deal would be worth £8.5 million to Tottenham.
 His final was to end in injury; however as 15 minutes into the game, he committed a dangerous knee-high foul on Gary Charles and ruptured his own cruciate ligaments in his right knee.
 England teammate Stuart Pearce scored from the resultant free-kick, and Gascoigne subsequently collapsed after the kick-off, forcing him to leave the match on a stretcher.
 Tottenham went on to win the Cup in extra-time.

 "I'm very pleased for Paul but it's like watching your mother-in-law drive off a cliff in your new car."

 — — Terry Venables spoke after the deal with Lazio was agreed upon.

 He missed the entire 1991–92 season while he recovered, suffering a further knee injury in late 1991 when an incident at a nightclub on Tyneside kept him out for even longer.
 The saga over Gascoigne's proposed transfer to Lazio dominated the tabloid press throughout 1991, often overshadowing the key national news of that time – namely the recession and rise in unemployment that it sparked – although the broadsheet newspapers generally kept stories about Gascoigne confined to their back pages.